 In addition to its support of the School, the Society provides a platform for OSE to share their experiences with each other and current pupils, advising on careers, further study and travelling.
 Many return to share accounts of their career paths with the Fifth Form, and university studies with the Lower Sixth.
 Industry focused events enable OSE to share their wisdom and gain insights into new careers and sectors.
 OSE continue to enjoy meeting up in their regions and in various corners of the globe, and the Martyrs fly the flag for alumni sports lead by Phil Blanchard, President, and Peter Swainson, Vice-President.

-As we look ahead to plans for a new hall, library and academic centre, and the continued success of pupils and OSE alike, I welcome anyone wishing to join me as Vice-President, sharing the exciting times that lie ahead for the School and its community.
-I look forward to seeing many of you at an OSE event very soon.”
+As we look ahead to plans for a new hall, library and academic centre, and the continued success of pupils and OSE alike, I look forward to sharing the exciting times that lie ahead for the School and its community and hope to see many of you at an OSE event very soon.”